SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 If your app has more than one associated domain, the status will be "`ask`" if _any_ of them fail to autoverify.
 You can use `adb` to check your setup from Android Studio without having to delete/reinstall.

-> Note: CloudFront is problematic for autoverify, owing to its use of 301 redirect for files.
+> Note: [CloudFlare](#cloudflare) is problematic for autoverify, owing to its use of 301 redirect for files.

 For more information, see [this article](#adb).